Invariants and Home Spaces in Transition Systems and Petri Nets: Reachability

-As we learn how a model progresses over time, a relation of reachability can be introduced between states and we will say that a state $b$ can be \textit{reached} from a state $a$ (sometimes, $b$ is said \textit{accessible} from $a$ as in automata theory \cite{Saka09} or \cite{SE74}) if there a mean for the model to progress from $a$ to $b$ and we write $a \overset{*}{\rightarrow}b$ to follow the notation introduced in Section \ref{subsec: TTL}.
-The set of all reachable states from an initial state $q_0$ is traditionally called the \textit{reachability set} and is denoted by \emph{RS} when there is no ambiguity and \emph{$RS(M,q_0)$} when we consider the specific model \emph{M} paired with the initial state $q_0$.
-This definition immediately raises the question of knowing which state is in $\emph{RS}(M, q_0)$ which state is not.
-At the level of conceptual models, this question is better known as the reachability problem:
+As we learn how a model progresses over time, a relation of reachability can be introduced between states and we will say that a state $b$ can be \textit{reached} from a state $a$ (sometimes, $b$ is said \textit{accessible} from $a$ as in automata theory \cite{Saka09} or \cite{E74}) if there a mean for the model to progress from $a$ to $b$ and we write $a \overset{*}{\rightarrow}b$ to follow the notation introduced in Section \ref{subsec: TTL}. \begin{definition} The set of all reachable states from an initial state $q_0$ is traditionally called the \textit{reachability set} \footnote{It includes $q_0$ since $\overset{*}{\rightarrow}$ is defined as the reflexive transitive closure of ${\rightarrow}$ in Section \ref{subsec: TTL}.} and is denoted by \emph{RS}; when there is no ambiguity and \emph{$RS(M,q_0)$} when we consider the specific model \emph{M} paired with the initial state $q_0$.
+Formally, the reachability set $RS(M,q_0)$ is defined by: